 How to Request Funeral or Bereavement Leave: Examples for 2026

-Asking for time off after a loss is hard when work still needs a clear request.
-These funeral and bereavement leave examples help you share only what matters, give dates, and ask with care.
+Requesting time off after a loss can be difficult, but work still needs a clear, concise message.
+These funeral and bereavement leave examples help you communicate essential details, provide dates, and make your request with sensitivity.

 Before You Send Your Funeral or Bereavement Leave Request